INNOVATIVE INDUSTRIAL SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Innovative Industrial Properties, Inc. - IIPR, IIPR-PA

-NEW ORLEANS, May 27, 2022 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until June 24, 2022 to file lead plaintiff applications in a securities class action lawsuit against Innovative Industrial Properties, Inc. IIPR IIPR-PA))), if they purchased the Company's securities between May 7, 2020 and April 13, 2022, inclusive (the "Class Period").
+NEW ORLEANS, LA / ACCESSWIRE / May 31, 2022 / Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until June 24, 2022 to file lead plaintiff applications in a securities class action lawsuit against Innovative Industrial Properties, Inc. IIPR IIPR-PA))), if they purchased the Company's securities between May 7, 2020 and April 13, 2022, inclusive (the "Class Period").
 This action is pending in the United States District Court for the District of New Jersey.

 What You May Do